Malnati/brain-text/Model_Selection.md

 - **TensorBoard**: For monitoring the training process.
 - **Jupyter Notebooks**: For interactive data analysis and prototyping.
 - **Git**: For version control.
+---

+## Fast-Track Experimentation Plan

+### Steps for Quick Implementation

+1. **Data Collection**: Use a small but diverse sample of EEG data for initial testing.
+2. **Data Preprocessing**: Apply basic normalization and segmentation into epochs.
+3. **Model Architecture**: Start with a simple RNN model with minimal layers.
+4. **Hyperparameter Tuning**: Use default hyperparameters for initial testing.
+5. **Training and Validation**: Use a smaller dataset to speed up the training and validation process.
+6. **Evaluation Metrics**: Initially focus on one or two key metrics like accuracy.
+7. **Iterative Refinement**: Make quick adjustments based on initial results and retrain.
+8. **User Testing**: Conduct a small-scale user test to validate the model's real-world applicability.

+### Tools and Libraries

+- **TensorBoard**: For quick monitoring of the training process.
+- **Jupyter Notebooks**: For rapid data analysis and prototyping.

+---